oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/ingress/_index.md

 title: "Ingress"
 date: 2019-02-23T17:32:31-05:00
 weight: 5
-description: "Lorem Ipsum."
+description: "Load balancer sample scripts."
 ---

-## Load balancer sample scripts

 The Oracle WebLogic Server Kubernetes Operator supports three load balancers: Traefik, Voyager, and Apache.
 We provide samples that demonstrate how to install and configure each one.
 The samples are located in following folders: